Overview

 The scenic beauty of the area is evident, too.
 The blue of the waters contrasts sharply with the green and grey of the surrounding peaks, but both natural features combine to shelter the area and provide a fascinating microclimate.
 The olive trees on the slopes overlooking Riva are said to be the northernmost olives in the world, and produce an incredibly light, delicate oil.
 Strangely enough, Mediterranean plants abound here and coexist with typical alpine shrubs and trees.

 You should plan to arrive in Riva by midday at the latest.
-Tonight we'll have our orientation meeting, (of course with local wines), and afterwards we'll walk to one of our favorite spots for our welcome dinner.
+In the later afternoon we'll have our orientation meeting, (of course with local wines), and afterwards we'll walk to one of our favorite spots for our welcome dinner.

 Italian and Tyrolean traditions color the robust cuisine in this region, smoked hams, apples, chestnuts, grapes, plums, and pasta tossed with some of the most delicate olive oil in the world appear on most menus.
 In addition you'll find polenta, more mushroom varieties than anywhere else in Italy, and trout from the alpine lakes and streams.
 There are two things that definitely set this cuisine apart...the breads and the cheeses!
 Drawing on both Austrian and Italian baking traditions, the finest breads in all Italy are found here...often laced with onion, garlic, or herbs.